COVID wastewater surveillance to expand as positivity, new cases surge in Oklahoma

 Amid yet another COVID surge, it can be hard for Oklahomans to look at a table of numbers and glean their risk from that periodic snapshot, but there's value in looking for trends — including in our sewers.

-"Looking at positivity, and it looks kind of alarming, I'll admit," he said, pointing out how few people are getting tested but how many infected people end up in ERs across the state.
+"Looking at positivity, and it looks kind of alarming, I'll admit," he said, pointing out how few people are getting tested but how many infected people end up in emergency rooms across the state.

 "Hospitalizations to me don't seem to be rising nearly as much as ER visits, so hopefully many or most of our cases are getting help from the emergency rooms," he said.